dh4gan/taktent/README.md

 The Name
 ---------

-The name "tak-tent" is derived from the Scots phrase "tak tent o' the sma things", which translates as "pay attention to the little things"
+The name "taktent" is derived from the Scots phrase "tak tent o' the sma things", which translates as "pay attention to the little things"